Born: November 02, 1979

 In 2008 Chu landed his first major dance flick Step Up 2: The Streets, followed by Step Up 3D.
 Ironically, the original Step Up movie starred Channing Tatum, who went on to star in Chu’s next directing effort, G.I.
 Joe: Retaliation (2012).

 Chu's other work includes the TV series The LXD: The Legion of Extraordinary Dancers (2010) and the hit film Justin Bieber: Never Say Never (2011).
-He most recently directed the 2015 teen flick Jem and the Hologramsand the magical sequel Now You See Me 2.
+He also directed the 2015 teen flick Jem and the Hologramsand the magical sequel Now You See Me 2(2016).
+In 2018, Chu directed Crazy Rich Asians.
+The film starred Constance Wu, Henry Golding, and Gemma Chan, grossing over $35 million in the US box office in its first five days.
+News that a sequel was in production came out less than a week later.